PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

  -n    Do not print warnings (shortcut for --warning-severity=0) -w    Print both warnings and errors (this is the default) -l    Local directory only, no recursion
- -s    Show sniff codes in all reports
+ -s    Show error codes in all reports
  -a    Run interactively
  -e    Explain a standard by showing the sniffs it includes -p    Show progress of the run